-If you are unable to sit an exam on a particular date because of religious observance (e.g. the Sabbath), you must notify your academic department and the Examinations Team of your preferences by completing the Religious Observance Form.
-The deadline for the 2021/22 academic year is Friday 4th February 2022.
+If you are unable to sit an exam on a particular date because of religious observance (e.g., the Sabbath), you must notify your academic department and the Modules, Marks and Assessment team of your preferences by completing the Religious Observance Form.
+The deadline for the 2022/23 academic year is Friday 3th February 2023.

 Please note, the University will make every reasonable effort to avoid times/dates in your request.
 However, due to timetabling constraints this may not always be possible.
 In these instances, you may wish to ask your academic department to see if they can make any alternative arrangements for you.

 In connection with Ramadan, where this overlaps with the University's Summer Term examination period, the University's Education Executive has resolved that students be provided with the following statement of advice:

 It has been suggested that Muslim students undertaking the Ramadan fast may not be best placed to take examinations, perhaps especially in the afternoons, and the University’s Education Executive, following consultation with the University Muslim Chaplain and Students Union, has considered what advice should be given on the issue.